-Chocolate Ganache Mini-Tarts are either chocolate or vanilla cookie-crusted mini-tarts, filled with a decadent but uncomplicated bittersweet chocolate ganache.
+Preview: These Chocolate Ganache Tartlets start with either a chocolate or vanilla shortbread crust and are filled with rich chocolate ganache.
+They are decadent!
 The small size makes them perfect for serving and eating at showers and wedding receptions.

 Practice makes all the difference.